sbsce/cyubeVR-VoxelAPI-Modding/README.md

 const wString& GetThisModFolderPath();
 ```

+To see the whole list of API functions including comments explaining what they do, take a look at the [GameAPI.h header file here](https://github.com/sbsce/cyubeVR-VoxelAPI-Modding/blob/main/ProjectFolder/ProjectFiles/Source/GameAPI.h).

 More functions to interact with the game can be added at request, so if there is something you would like to have access to that is not yet available, feel free to request it in the #Modding channel in the [official cyubeVR Discord](https://discord.gg/cyubeVR) or open an issue here on this repository.